ABNORMALLY HIGH TIDES and DAMAGING Surf for Wide Bay and Burnett & Southeast Coast

 Coastal Hazard Warning

-for DAMAGING SURF
+for ABNORMALLY HIGH TIDES and DAMAGING SURF

-for parts of Southeast Coast Forecast District.
+for parts of Wide Bay and Burnett and Southeast Coast Forecast Districts.

-Issued at 5:02 am Saturday, 28 September 2024.
+Issued at 5:02 pm Friday, 28 February 2025.

 Weather Situation

-DAMAGING SURF for the following areas:
+ABNORMALLY HIGH TIDES and DAMAGING SURF for the following areas:

 Emergency services advise people to: